 General Liability, Workers’ Compensation, and Errors & Omissions are not standard parts of Commercial Property coverage.
 Acts of God, including hurricane, earthquake, or flood, are also not typically covered and require separate coverages to protect property.

-Coverage is required to meet mortgage qualifications to repair or rebuild property if damaged or lost altogether.
+This coverage is required to meet the mortgage qualifications needed to repair or rebuild your property if damaged or lost altogether.

 Tenants must provide a certification of insurance listing the coverage amounts, policy dates, and landlords added as an additional insured.

-Protect apartment buildings and fix-and-flip structures while under business ownership.
+Protect your properties, including apartment buildings and fix-and-flip structures, while under business ownership.

 Commercial Property Insurance